 from “Genesis”

 Abigail Carroll is a Christian poet who also serves as a pastor of arts and spiritual formation.
-Her work is deeply theo-poetic, engaging and expressing traditional Christian themes with vivid imagery and cutting phrases.
-Her poems also have a distinctly ecological character; her most recent poetry book, Habitation of Wonder, is “an offering of poems that travel the intersection of the natural landscape and the landscape of spirit.”
+Her work is deeply theological and poetic, engaging classic Christian concepts like the Word and the creation event in order to (re)articulate Christian themes with fresh, vivid imagery and cutting phrases that imbue them with an enchantment and a vitality that’s hard to ignore.
+Many of her poems also have a distinctly ecological character: for example, her most recent poetry book, Habitation of Wonder, is “an offering of poems that travel the intersection of the natural landscape and the landscape of spirit.”
+In each of these poets’ oeuvre, the long overdue work of reclaiming and reintegrating subject matter deemed unworthy of theological deliberation is finally accomplished, bringing God’s light to bear on aspects of our being and our earthly experience which have always been holy.